-Vauxhall has worked hard on the Insignia Grand Sport to improve its ride and handling over the old model, and it really has paid off.
+Vauxhall has worked hard on the Insignia to improve its ride and handling over the old model, and it really has paid off.
 It’s smooth at low speed, and while you’ll notice bigger bumps when moving a bit faster, the compliant suspension set-up keeps things impressively composed overall.

 Car group tests

-- Skoda Superb vs Volkswagen Passat vs Vauxhall Insignia Grand Sport
+- Skoda Superb vs VW Passat vs Vauxhall Insignia

-- Toyota Camry vs Vauxhall Insignia Grand Sport vs Skoda Superb
+- Toyota Camry vs Vauxhall Insignia vs Skoda Superb

 While it’s more fun than a Mondeo or Passat, the Skoda Superb is better in other ways, including the slicker manual gear change and more comfortable driving position.

 The 120bhp diesel version is possibly one to avoid as it's particularly slow - only capable of 0-62mph in 10.7 seconds as a manual and 11.5 seconds in auto form.
 There's not much going on below 2,500rpm, while it seems to run out of puff above 3,500rpm, and it's every bit as lethargic as the numbers suggest.
 The 172bhp version is a better bet with the power boost and extra 81Nm of torque helping to improve the sprint time to a more respectable 8.2 seconds.

 You'll see faster acceleration times if you choose either of the petrol models: the 197bhp car manages 7.2 seconds and a 146mph maximum, although the 227bhp variant is only two tenths quicker and adds just 1mph onto the top speed.

 - 1Vauxhall Insignia reviewThe Vauxhall Insignia is a practical, well-equipped family hatch, although top-of-the-range models are expensive to buy